spring-projects/spring-net/build-support/readme-net-3.5.txt

 All other Spring DLLs should be taken from the directory bin\net\2.0\debug.

-The seesmblies in the bin\net\3.5 directory are built against Spring DLLs in the corresponding bin\net\2.0 directory.
+The Assemblies in the bin\net\3.5 directory are built against Spring DLLs in the corresponding bin\net\2.0 directory.